JAYASREE24032006/Ex12-Implement-ElGamal-Cryptosystem/README.md

 ## RESULT :
-The program for ElGamal encryption and decryption was executed successfully.
-Alice and Bob exchanged an encrypted message and verified that the decrypted message matched the original message.
+The program to implemnt ElGamal encryption and decryption was executed successfully.